keijiro/Skinner/README.md

 ### Install the package.

-Download one of the unitypackage files from the [Releases] page and import it to a project.
+Download one of the unitypackage files from the [Releases] page and import it into a project.

 ### Convert a skinned mesh into a Skinner model.

-Skinned mesh has to be converted into a *Skinner model* in advance to be used in the *Skinner* system.
-This can be done from the context menu; click a mesh asset to select, then choose *Skinner* -> *Convert Mesh* from the right click menu.
+A skinned mesh has to be converted into a *Skinner model* in advance to be used in the *Skinner* system.
+This can be done from the context menu; click a mesh asset to select it, then choose *Skinner* -> *Convert Mesh* from the right click menu.

 Note that the mesh asset is usually located inside an fbx file.
 A few extra